 Special Note about Aromatherapy Certification in the United States

-I receive quite a few e-mails from visitors asking how to get "certified" as an aromatherapist.
+I receive quite a few e-mails from visitors asking how to get certified as an aromatherapist.
 Each state grants licenses and certifications for those in various "hands-on" fields that can include such professions as nursing, cosmetology and massage.
 Each state differs in its licensing requirements, and some states do not require a license to touch a client.
-It is my understanding at the time of this writing that there are no states in the U.S. that currently grant licenses/certifications to individuals for the use of the the title of certified aromatherapist.
+It is my understanding at the time of this writing that there are no states in the U.S. that currently grant licenses/certifications to individuals for the use of the title of certified aromatherapist.
 Some states, perhaps most states, require that an individual has a license (certification) in a hands-on field before a client can be touched.
 It is crucial to find out the laws and regulations of your particular state.

 State Licensing of Schools